 |Pass||Adult Price||Child Price (Ages 3-12)|

-As you can see, the 5-day pass offers the best value, at just $42.20 a day for unlimited attractions.
-The 3-day pass is attractive, too, at $52 per day, while the two-day pass works out to be $61 per day.
+As you can see, the 5-day pass offers the best value at just $45.80 a day for unlimited attractions.
+The 3-day pass is attractive, too, at $56.33 per day, while the two-day pass works out to be $64.50 per day.
 The 1-day pass could still save you money, but the other passes are a better buy.

 Considering the attraction lineup is pretty pricey, it wouldn’t be hard to rack up some big savings by visiting two or three attractions per day with either of the multi-day passes.

-Top Reasons to Get the Go Miami Pass
+Top Reasons to Get the Go City Miami Pass

 Save on Admission Costs

-The #1 reason anyone buys a sightseeing pass is to save on regular admission costs, and the Go Miami Pass delivers.
+The #1 reason that anyone buys a sightseeing pass is to save on regular admission costs, and Go City’s Miami All-Inclusive Pass delivers.

-The pass also includes five Orlando attractions.
+The pass also includes a handful of attractions near Orlando.
 So, if you’ll be spending a couple of days there, you could go for the five-day pass and take advantage of those, too.
-If you’re more into Orlando’s theme parks, check out the Orlando CityPASS instead.
+(Hot Tip: If you’re more into Orlando’s theme parks, check out the Orlando CityPASS instead.)

 Key West Day Trip

-The inclusion of the Key West day trip adds a lot of value to the Go Miami Pass.
-With a regular price of $75, it’s the most expensive attraction on the menu.
+The inclusion of the Key West day trip adds a lot of value to the Miami All-Inclusive Pass.
+With a regular price of $75, it’s one of the most expensive attractions on the menu.

 Once you arrive, you’ll have about six hours to explore Key West.
 Keep in mind that whatever you decide to do once you’re there is not included on the pass.

-The Go Miami Pass is an excellent option for travelers who love tours since the pass comes complete with 15 options.
+With more than a dozen tour options, Go City’s Miami All-Inclusive Pass is an excellent option for travelers who love tours.
 You might not want to take them all (especially since several of them are boat tours), but one bus, one boat, and one walking tour might be just right.

 The Hop-on Hop-off Big Bus Tour and the Island Queen Millionaire’s Row Sightseeing Cruise are two options that stand out.
 I love HOHO bus tours, especially when visiting a city for the first time.
 It’s a great way to explore and learn about the hub of a city while catching a ride between major tourist attractions.

-The Go Miami Pass gets you a HOHO one-day all-loops ticket.
+The Miami All-Inclusive Pass provides you with a HOHO one-day all-loops ticket.
 That means you can do the beach loop and the city loop if you feel like it.
 The tours include guided narration and stops at several of the attractions.
 Take in the whole tour or hop on and off at your leisure.